bridge-core/docs/docs/guide/advanced/dash-components/index.md

 You can call `create(...)` to create a JSON template.
 The first argument is the JSON to create and the second argument is the path within the JSON file where the template should be created.
 Omitting the second argument will create the template at the root of the JSON file.

-And that's it, you have just written your first basic custom component! :tada:
+And that's it, you have just written your first basic Dash component! :tada:

 <!-- TODO: Document ITemplateContext -->
 <!-- ## Advanced

--   `create(...)` can also accept a third optional argument to implement a custom merge strategy:
+-   `create(...)` can also accept a third optional argument to implement a Dash merge strategy:

 ```ts
 const myMergeStrategy = (